 Some of the most common complexities include:

 - Future medical uncertainty: Arm and leg injuries can lead to complications months or years later, including arthritis, chronic pain, nerve damage, or additional surgeries.
-Accurately valuing these future needs often requires medical specialists and expert testimony.
+Accurately evaluating these future needs often requires medical specialists and expert testimony.

 - Multiple responsible parties: Accidents involving commercial vehicles, construction sites, or unsafe property conditions may involve multiple defendants, each with its own insurer and legal team.

-- Claims involving government entities: If a dangerous roadway, sidewalk, or public vehicle contributed to your injury, special rules apply.
-Claims against cities or state agencies have shorter deadlines and strict notice requirements.
+- Claims involving government entities: If a dangerous roadway, sidewalk, or public vehicle contributed to your injury, special rules may apply.
+Claims against cities or state agencies often have shorter deadlines and strict notice requirements.

 Damages You May Be Entitled To

 Under California law, people who suffer serious arm or leg injuries may pursue compensation for both financial losses and the personal impact of their injuries.
-The goal is not just reimbursement, but protection for your future.

 Economic Damages